arbeyyerba/contracts/eip.md

 -Onchain credit systems.
 By configuring the authorizer to verify off-chain credit worthiness.
 -Labor markets.
 By configuring reviews of reputable employers and employees.
 Employees can own their reputation and verifiably prove it.

-We can imagine a world where restaurants coalesce around a single authorizer contract.
-That authorizer contract will have desirable criteria it.
+We can imagine a world where restaurants coalesce around a single trusted authorizer contract.
+They may even form a DAO to maintain the authorizer contract, deploy the profiles, and host a front-end application.

-We can also imagine a world where the legitimacy of a post or review is deterimined by the robustness of the authorizer contract.
+The legitimacy of a post or review is deterimined by the robustness of the authorizer contract.
 We imagine that networks and graphs will form around the authorizer contracts.
 Some will be serious, while others will be playfull amongst friends.

+Authorizer contracts can verify arbitrary on or off-chain data.
+Depending on their authorization parameters, they will be more or less sybil resistant.
+They could require that a profile holds an NFT, does not hold an NFT, has a certain balance, meets an off-chain condition, and more.

+Profile holders will be able to own their own reputation via a deployed contract.
+They can opt-in to an authorizer contract.
+If they chose, they can delete a post from their profile.
+Front-ends will be able to check the posts against the stored posts on the authorizer contract.
+If they are not the same, the front-ends may raise a flag or disallow the content from being shown.

+Prfoile holders may also contest posts on their profile.
+Front-ends will handle how these posts are handled.

+1. Check the hashes
+2. Sybil resistance - every post has an authorizer. authorizers provide trusted moderation. we're not dealing with completely unknown actors...

+Authorizers keep negative posts.
+Organizations can burn scammers by minting a ERC721 to their address which there authorizer can check against.

+having a blacklist would disable posting and always return an invalid message hash indicating suspicious activity.

+reinventing your identity is a feature and not a bug. if you want to cut bad ties, that's your perogative in a decnetralized world.

 ## Specification